DataSQRL/datasqrl.github.io/docs/reference/operations/command.md

 |--------------|---------------|
 | `-c` or `--config` | Path to one or more [package configuration](../package-config) files.
 If multiple files are provided, the contents are merged into a single configuration file in the order listed.
 If this option is omitted, the `package.json` file in the current directory is used.
 If no such file exists, DataSQRL generates a default package configuration. |

-The package configuration configures the compiler, data layer architecture, [engines](../engines/overview), and dependencies among other aspects.
+The package configuration configures the compiler, data service architecture, [engines](../engines/overview), and dependencies among other aspects.
 Review the [package configuration documentation](../package-config) for more information.

 ## Compile

-The `compile` command compiles an SQRL script and optional API specification to a data layer.
-The deployment artifacts for the data layer are written to the target directory.
+The `compile` command compiles an SQRL script and optional API specification to a data service.
+The deployment artifacts for the data service are written to the target directory.

 ```bash
 docker run --rm -v $PWD:/build datasqrl/cmd compile myscript.sqrl myapischema.graphqls